-Are you interested in getting a breast lift in Australia?
+Are you interested in getting mastopexy surgery in Australia?
 Perhaps you’ve already booked a consultation for the procedure with a breast surgeon of your choice?
-The process can be quite daunting especially for patients who are new to cosmetic breast surgery.
+The process can be quite daunting especially for patients who are new to breast surgery.
 Of course knowing just what to look out for definitely helps.
-Don’t just look at breast lift before and after photos – read on to know more about the process of getting a breast lift surgery and approaching the operation with the right expectations.
+Don’t just look at mastopexy before and after photos – read on to know more about the process of getting mastopexy surgery and approaching the operation with reasonable expectations.

-Breast lift in Australia generally starts out with the proper administration of general anaesthetics.
+Mastopexy in Australia generally starts out with the proper administration of general anaesthetics.
 The surgeon then proceeds to create required incisions to remove excess breast tissues.
-How much is removed depends on the extent of the sagging and the extent of the “lift” required in achieving the desired results.
-Depending on the condition of the patient, additional breast surgery operations may be required – breast augmentation, nipple correction surgery, etc.
+How much is removed depends on the extent of the ptosis and the extent of the surgery in achieving the desired results.
+Depending on the condition of the patient, additional breast surgery operations may be required – breast augmentation mammoplasty, nipple correction surgery, etc.

 Considering that the operation involves taking and removing skin, fat and breast tissues, patients can expect to deal with a lot of swelling, tenderness and pain after the procedure.
 You will be prescribed to wear a surgical bra for the first few days to help control the swelling.
 Pain medications ought to help with the pain.
 You can expect to be able to drive and get back to work a week after the operation although you would want to avoid doing anything that causes tension in your chest area.
 One can expect complete recovery within 9 weeks.

-In terms of risks, a breast lift operation does entail a few – infection, breast asymmetry, nerve damage, excessive bleeding, etc. Most of these risks are common in any surgical operation and can be greatly mitigated with the skill and expertise of a highly qualified and reputable breast surgeon.
+In terms of risks, a mastopexy operation carries the risks of infection, breast asymmetry, nerve damage, excessive bleeding, etc. Most of these risks are common in any surgical operation and can be somewhat mitigated by the skill of a qualified and reputable breast surgeon.
 You can expect just that from our very own Dr Tavakoli!
-Call us today on 1300 368 107 to arrange a consultation with a proven expert when it comes to breast lift in Australia!
+Call us on 1300 368 107 to arrange a consultation about mastopexy surgery in Australia!